Matioupi/realtime-adsb-out/README.md

 https://github.com/Matioupi/realtime-adsb-out

-It is thus important to read the README of the this project.
+It is thus important to read the README of that project.

 As such, it draws inspiration and some code from all repositories referenced in that original project:
     https://github.com/lyusupov/ADSB-Out